Having a content marketing framework is pivotal to planning and implementing successful campaigns.

 That means you can take your action plan and tweak it for a variety of audiences or package that plan and sell it to others for a profit.

-Another benefit of having a content strategy framework is being able to effectively train your content marketing team.
+Another benefit of having a content strategy framework is effectively training your content marketing team.
 Not only is a framework a great resource for onboarding new employees, but it’s also a helpful training tool to use with current employees who’d like to sharpen their skills.

 Connect deeper to your audience

 It may not sound like it, but a content strategy framework helps you humanize your content.

 When you bridge the gap between what search engines say and what your audience needs, you connect with prospects in a profound way.